donsheehy/datastructures/prose/10b_divide_and_conquer.md

 This iterator looks very different from our previous one.
 First of all, it's not a class, but appears to just be a method.
 This is a slick python way of defining a simple iterator.
-The "method" here has `yield` statements instead of `return` statements.
+The method here has `yield` statements instead of `return` statements.
 Python recognizes this and creates a **generator** object.
 Calling `merge` will return an object of type `generator`.
 A `generator` is an iterator.